 There are many important elements you need to be aware of in your essay writing process.
 However, one of the most important elements is your introduction.
 A strong introduction grabs the reader’s attention, peaks their interest, and entices them into continuing to read your paper in order to find out more.
-So, how to write introduction?
+So, how to write an introduction?
 How to write a good introduction?
 Let’s take a look.

-How To Write Introduction?
+How to Write an Introduction?

 There are three main pieces you should include in your introduction: the hook, background information, and a thesis statement.